qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

     (br stop) 'if ({ $input '<s 1 } : label);

+Note that labels, unlike local variables, don't need for a `$` to mark them as labels, since they appear in restricted contexts and there's no harm in defining a label named after an opcode (e.g. `grow_memory:`).

+**Update:** I should point out that if we use newlines as terminators, only one trick is required: allowing colon as a suffix at the end of an expression.

-An alternative is to avoid the colon entirely.
+An uglier alternative is to avoid the colon entirely.
 For example, if `#` is defined as an ordinary identifier character (like a letter of the alphabet) but is reserved for use by labels, the following code is parsed as two separate statements as we desire:

     br #stop 'if { $input '<s 1 }
     #label;

-Note that labels, unlike local variables, don't need for a `$` to mark them as labels, since they only appear in restricted contexts.

 Custom/alphanumeric operators
 -----------------------------